thanhit95/multi-threading/notes-articles.md

 boolean isStopped = false;

 while (!isStopped) {
-    // do some kind of work
+    // Do some kind of work
 }
 ```